danclay/eris-fleet/README.md

 ## Services

 You can create services for your bot.
 Services are workers which do not interact directly with Eris.
 Services are useful for processing tasks, a central location to get the latest version of languages for your bot, custom statistics, and more!
-[Read below](#ipc) for what you can access and do with services.
-To add a service, add the following to the options you pass to the fleet:
+[Read below](#ipc) for what you can access and do with services. **Note that services always start before the clusters.
+Clusters will only start after all the services have started.** To add a service, add the following to the options you pass to the fleet:
 ```js
 const options = {
     // Your other options...